HarshS1611/metana-bootcamp/README.md

   ## Technology Used

   - Solidity (ERC1155) for smart contract
-  - Scaffold-eth-2 for frotnend intergration
+  - Scaffold-eth-2 for frontend integration
   - TailwindCSS for styling

 Description of Deliverables